ElGeroIngles/humanoid-villagers/guidelines.md

         - Fix broken bed animation.

 - Done:
+    - New animation for when humans are in-doors while at night (crouching, so like hiding).
     - Setting to allow for animations in mannequins, such as double crouching when near a player or enable the swimming pose while on water (defaults to true).
     - Add a trigger to open the config dialog.
     - Add missing settings to the dialog menu to customize them.